 Students must respect the authority of all teachers/staff and the rights and property of all others.

-- 1st occurrence: parent/guardian contact, detention - Repeat occurrence: suspension (1, 3, or 5 days). - After the third occurrence, the student must meet with the Student Review Board
+- 1st occurrence: parent contact, detention - Repeat occurrence: suspension (1, 3, or 5 days). - After third occurrence, student must meet with the Student Review Board

 Destruction or Defacement of School Property